MandlaTyindyi/Assessment2/README.md

 * Added the dependecies in pom.xml file, did clean and build to get these from the Maven repo
 * The apk file in "...GlobalKineticAssessment2/src/test/resources/apps/android-ump-mobile-debug-67a35ff-1.apk"

-File to run the rest: GlobalKineticAssessment2/src/test/java/tests/BaseClass.java
+File to run the test: GlobalKineticAssessment2/src/test/java/tests/BaseClass.java